TnTech-ECE/S25_Team1_MyCapstoneProject/Experimental Analysis/Experimental Analysis.md

 The partial results confirm that the Raspberry Pi 5 can handle the sensing workload and the limiting factor is not computational performance but loss of communication with the drivetrain hardware.
 Once the motor control link is reliable, the full experiment should be repeated to measure real-world load, latency, and drive stability.

+## Success Evaluation of Whether CIRCE Met Its Original Success Criteria
+Based on the full set of experimental analyses, CIRCE partially met the success criteria defined during the conceptual design phase.
+While several foundational subsystems were successfully validated, full-system performance could not be demonstrated due to drivetrain failures that prevented end-to-end testing.
+The conclusions for each requirement category are summarized below.

+### 1. Hardwired Communication Success Criteria
+#### Success Crtierion: Establish a reliable wired communication channel between the robot and operator capable of supporting telemetry transmission and command inputs.

+#### **Result**
+**Partially Met**

+#### Evidence
+- Ethernet link and SSH communication between the Raspberry Pi 5 and the laptop were fully successful.
+- Operator could remotely control the Pi without peripherals.
+- Telemetry transmission could not be validated because the robot was nonfunctional and could not generate sensor data.

+#### Reason for Incomplete Success:
+Robot drivetrain and sensor output were offline, preventing the data-layer (WebSocket/telemetry) pipeline from being tested.

+#### Future Improvements:
+- Re-run telemetry validation once the drivetrain is restored.
+- Stress-test data throughput to ensure compliance with real-time telemetry requirements.

+### 2. Power and Battery Endurance Success Criteria

+#### **Success Criterion**
+Provide at least **20 minutes of continuous operation** while powering sensors, compute, and drivetrain.

+#### **Result**
+**Analytically Met** (but not experimentally confirmed)

+#### **Evidence**
+- Power calculations predicted ~39 minutes of runtime at expected load.
+- Voltage measurements confirmed proper power delivery to all auxiliary systems.
+- No operational drivetrain meant runtime testing was not possible.

+#### **Reason for Incomplete Success**
+Robot motors did not function, preventing real power draw characterization.

+#### **Future Improvements**
+- Repeat endurance tests once drivetrain issues are resolved.
+- If future motor upgrades increase power draw, a higher-capacity battery may be required.

+---

+### 3. Navigation Subsystem Success Criteria

+#### **Success Criterion**
+Robot must autonomously navigate to waypoints using SLAM, LiDAR, depth sensing, and encoder-based odometry.

+#### **Result**
+**Partially Met** (Analytically Met; Experimentally Incomplete)

+#### **Evidence**
+- LiDAR and depth camera were fully operational.
+- Navigation stack launched successfully (costmaps generated, SLAM initialized, planner produced trajectories).
+- Drivetrain failure prevented odometry, motion, and waypoint testing.

+#### **Reason for Incomplete Success**
+No wheel movement → no odometry → no mapping accuracy testing → no waypoint navigation trials.

+#### **Future Improvements**
+- Restore drivetrain to enable odometry.
+- Tune SLAM, planners, and motion models once mobility is functional.

+---

+### 4. Full System Integration Success Criteria

+#### **Success Criterion**
+Robot must simultaneously stream sensor data, run the navigation stack, and execute motor commands under load.

+#### **Result**
+**Not Met**

+#### **Evidence**
+- Sensors operated correctly and Pi CPU load was within acceptable limits.
+- Initial motor control succeeded briefly.
+- Subsequent sessions resulted in total loss of communication with the motor controller, preventing full-load testing.

+#### **Reason for Failure**
+Underlying drivetrain communication failure—likely electrical, firmware-related, or hardware damage—prevented repeatable operation.

+#### **Future Improvements**
+- Diagnose and replace/repair motor controller or wiring harness.
+- Implement watchdogs or fault-tolerant communication for the motor subsystem.
+- Once restored, run sustained load tests to verify real-time performance.

+---

+## **Overall Conclusion**

+CIRCE did **not fully meet** the original project success criteria, but it **successfully validated several essential foundations** required for future teams to complete the system.

+#### **Successfully Demonstrated**
+- Stable hardwired communication (SSH/Ethernet)
+- Fully functional perception sensors (LiDAR + depth camera)
+- Working ROS 2 navigation stack initialization
+- Verified power distribution and battery capability (analytically)

+#### **Not Demonstrated**
+- End-to-end autonomous navigation
+- Telemetry transmission
+- Real-world runtime and endurance
+- Fully integrated drive + sensor + compute operation

+#### **Primary Cause of Performance Gaps**
+All unmet criteria stem from the same issue:
+➡️ **The drivetrain became nonfunctional and could not communicate with the Raspberry Pi.**

+---

+## **Recommended Next Steps**
+- Restore or replace the Rover Zero 3 motor controller.
+- Re-run all navigation, telemetry, and system-integration experiments.
+- Validate runtime and battery performance under real load.
+- Tune odometry and motion control once mobility is re-established.

 ## Statment of Contributions:
 - Evan Winnie - Battery Function as it Applies to the Bot and Sensors
 - Connor Graves - Hardwired Communication Subsystem as it Applies to Telemetry Transmission and Bot-to-Laptop Data Link Performance